 Bhutan’s traditional religious paintings appear in many places.
 Trucks bear the image of the lotus (padma or pema).
 The tiger, the snow lion, the dragon and the Yamantaka are seen in murals in temples as well as people’s homes.
 Dzongs, monasteries and temples contain magnificent murals.
 A sampling of these is in the gallery below (click to see a slideshow).

 Taktsang monastery, near Paro, is situated at an elevation of 3120 meters.
 The first view of it is spectacular (see the featured photo).
 But when I reached the base of the climb and saw the monastery hanging on a cliff a kilometre above me, my heart sank.
-My shoes were bad, and I was physically out of condition.
+I had really old and bad shoes, and I was physically out of condition.
 I told The Family I would not be able to climb.

 She wanted to do it, and The Sullen Celt assured her that it was an easy walk.
 I was not convinced, since The Sullen Celt is a trekker and is unable to compensate for other people’s lack of fitness.
 Someone else said that the group of buildings that we could see part of the way up included a cafeteria with a great view of the monastery.
 I allowed myself to be persuaded by The Family that I could sit and have a coffee there while the rest of the gang climbed.
 The first twenty paces were a little bit of steep rock, but then the path became a dirt track, as you can see in this photo.
 This would become of great consequence on our way down.